callysto/training-manual-live/troubleshooting.md

 JavaScript is naturally asynchronous, while Python is not.
 This will cause problems when passing variables between these languages.

 e.g. A variable that has not yet been initialized by JavaScript will be inaccessible to later Python code.
 Often this manifests during a "Run All" command sent to the kernel.

+---

+Travis failing unexpectedly due permissions issues when loading external files may be caused by notebooks attempting to write to files.
+At the moment we discourage notebooks writing to files, if possible find a way around the notebook writing to the file.
+If it is necessary for your notebook to write to a file please reopen issue [#77](https://github.com/callysto/curriculum-notebooks/issues/77).